Finisker/Card-Management/README.md

 # Card-Management
-Project implementing the backend and frontend of a web application.
+Project implementing the backend and (in the future)frontend of a web application.

 ## Tech stack
 ### Database: